-Mac shrugged, wrung his hands together.
+Mac shrugged and wrung his hands together.

 "Two things, Angel.
-First, Anneliese is being sent to Dubai for six months to sort out an accounting project.
-Second, on a couple of occasions, she told me that my lovemaking was different, that she felt I was thinking of another woman.
-She asked who it is.
-I told her that I was worried about a woman I had encountered in my police work.
+First, Anneliese is relocating to Dubai for six months to sort out an accounting project.
+Second, on a couple of occasions, she told me that my lovemaking was different and that she felt I was thinking of another woman.
+She asked who it was.
+I told her I was worried about a woman I had encountered in my police work.
 When you appeared, she made the connection.
-She knows you're the Angel.
-That said, I trust her to be discreet."
+She knows you're the Angel, but I trust her to be discreet."

 Angel pondered her answer for an uncomfortable number of seconds.
 Mac wondered if he had revealed too much.
 She glanced at Mac and then started thumb-typing.